Ferexal/CS-207-Project/README.md

 ## Servo Control

-The servo control sketch uses two Hitec HS-422 Deluxe servos with a Lynxmotion Pan/Tilt kit.
+The servo control sketch uses two Hitec HS-422 Deluxe servos with a Lynxmotion Pan/Tilt kit (http://www.robotshop.com/ca/en/lynxmotion-pan-and-tilt-kit-aluminium2.html).
 The base servo should be wired to pin D9 and the top servo should be wired to pin D10.
 The base servo has a full operating range of 0 degrees to 180 degrees while the to servo has an operating range of 0 degrees to 135 degrees to avoid collisions with the tilt bracket.

 This code allows you to control the two servos through the Ardunio IDE serial monitor by entering degree values in the following format: